intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 ~~~~~~~~

 Scalar comparison.
-Both operands must have the same scalar type and the returned value is boolean.
+Both operands must have the same scalar type and the returned value has boolean type.

 The following table shows the comparisons' description and the types that are allowed for the comparison.
 The backslash "\\" is used to exclude types from the list of allowed types.